Global CucinaGlobal Cucina

 1. 1

-To prepare the fruit tart, start with the shortcrust pastry: in a bowl, combine the flour, powdered sugar, the seeds scraped from a vanilla bean, and the cold butter, cut into pieces.
+To prepare the fruit tart, start with the shortcrust pastry: in a bowl, combine 00 flour (250 g), powdered sugar (100 g), and the seeds scraped from a vanilla bean.
+Add cold butter (150 g) cut into pieces.

 2. 2

-Work the ingredients with your hands until you obtain a crumbly mixture, then add the egg yolks and continue kneading.
+Work the ingredients with your hands until you obtain a crumbly mixture, then add egg yolks (2) and continue kneading.

 3. 3

 Once you have obtained a smooth and soft dough, wrap it in plastic wrap and let it rest in the refrigerator for at least 30 minutes.
-If you can't work it well in the bowl, transfer it to a work surface to quickly compact it until it is smooth.
-Meanwhile, prepare the pastry cream by pouring the milk into a saucepan.
+If needed, transfer to a work surface to quickly compact until smooth.
+Meanwhile, prepare the pastry cream by pouring whole milk (500 g) into a saucepan.

 4. 4

-Add the grated lemon zest, turn on the heat to low, and bring to a simmer.
-In another, larger saucepan, beat the egg yolks, add the sugar, and mix.
-Also add the cornstarch and flour.
+Add grated lemon zest, turn on the heat to low, and bring to a simmer.
+In another saucepan, beat egg yolks (4), add sugar (120 g), and mix.
+Also add cornstarch (40 g) and flour (20 g).

 5. 5

-Mix, avoiding the formation of lumps.
-At this point, the milk should be ready; pour in a little to temper the mixture, mix, add the remaining milk, and mix again.
-Transfer everything to the stovetop and cook the cream, stirring constantly, until it thickens.
-It will take about 10 minutes.
+Mix, avoiding lumps.
+The milk should be ready; pour in a little to temper the mixture, mix, add remaining milk, and stir until smooth.
+Transfer everything to the stovetop and cook the cream, stirring constantly, for about 10 minutes.

 6. 6